NotionTheory/unity-sweeper/README.md

 ﻿# Unity Sweeper

-This plugin helps you sweep up your project - it detects unused files, removes it from project and create backup exported as unity package.
+This plugin helps you sweep up your project - it detects unused files, removes them from the project, and creates a backup of the removed assets exported as a unity package.

-Using it is really simple.
+Using the tool is really simple.
 You can initiate deleting unused files trough `Window` menu.

 ![Window menu choices](Images/01.png)